Yoopo/libm/README.md

 Check FLT_EVAL method as feature(rint)
-proper testing : remove path to get static lib make it no_std again
+proper testing : remove path to get static lib make it no_std again restore original comment backport last change from musl continue to document change in readme or in a separate doc mark musl last updated commit hash backport the intrinsic cfg in rust crate (may us a cfg in lib which use intrinsic) name the c libm relibm ?
+Use f32::EPSILON; instead of EPS ?

 ## Notes